PGB-LIV/VAPPER/README.md

 between strains.
 The purpose of the VAP is to accurately quantify antigen diversity in any T. congolense isolate by calculating the relative frequency of each phylotype.

-T.congolense can be examined at the Genomic or Transcriptomic level. (optional [-t] parameter to flag the transcriptomic pathway.)
+T. congolense can be examined at the Genomic or Transcriptomic level. (optional [-t] parameter to flag the transcriptomic pathway.)

 Genomic VAP